caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_2_transformation/README.md

 data/          (to ignore CSV files)

 ### Environment Variables
-The .gitignore file, ignores the ´.env´ file for security reasons.
-However, since this is just for educational purposes, follow the step below to include it in your project.
-If you do not include it, the docker will not work.

-Create a `.env` file in the project root with the following content:
+For this project, we use a global `.env` file that is in the level above the `dbt_2_transformation` folder.

-- POSTGRES_USER=your_postgres_user
-- POSTGRES_PASSWORD=your_postgres_password
-- POSTGRES_DB=your_postgres_db
-- POSTGRES_HOST=postgres
-- POSTGRES_PORT=5432
-- JUPYTER_TOKEN=123

 ### Build and Run